SoftwareEngineering606/CourseEvaluationSummarizer/README.md

 bundle exec rspec
 ```
 RSpec will run all the test files and display the test results in the terminal.

+### The comprehensive test coverage needs to run Rspec and cucumber.
+You will see the coverage percentage after run two commands.

 ## Running Rubocop
 Run the following command to execute Rubocop: